Home » Training » Graduate and Post-graduate Students » Postdoctoral Fellowship

 The Postdoctoral Fellowship at UIC Counseling Center

-TThe University of Illinois at Chicago Counseling Center is excited to offer two Post-doctoral Fellow positions.
+The University of Illinois at Chicago Counseling Center is excited to offer two Post-doctoral Fellowship positions.
 These positions expand our commitment both to provide psychological services to UIC students and also to provide training for professionals who are becoming counseling or clinical psychologists.

-The postdoctoral fellowship is designed for individuals who are interested in working in a counseling center with a diverse population of students, combining clinical work, supervision and training, outreach, and a more intensive project to develop depth as well as breadth of professional skills.
-While it is the responsibility of the Fellow to understand and track the requirements of the licensing regulations for whichever state licensure is sought, we have designed the fellowship to meet and/or exceed the necessary clinical activities and supervision required for licensure in the state of Illinois.
+The post-doctoral fellowship is designed for individuals who are interested in working in a counseling center with a diverse population of students, combining clinical work, supervision and training, outreach, and a more intensive project to develop depth as well as breadth of professional skills.
+While it is the responsibility of the Fellow to understand and track the licensing regulations and requirements for whichever state licensure is sought, we have designed the fellowship to meet or exceed the necessary clinical activities and supervision required for licensure in the state of Illinois.

 Responsibilities of the Post-doctoral Fellow

-- Direct clinical work of 20 – 21 hours per week, including 2 regularly scheduled intake times per week (3 intakes may be scheduled at a beginning of the semester, in accordance with the Center’s needs), 1 Emergency intake time per week, 14-15 hours of psychotherapy with individuals and/or couples, and 3 hours of group therapy co-leadership (two therapy groups).
+- Direct clinical work of 20 – 21 hours per week, including 2 regularly scheduled intake times per week (3 intakes may be scheduled at a beginning of the semester, in accordance with the Center’s needs), 1 Emergency intake time per week, 14-15 hours of psychotherapy with individuals and/or couples, and 3 hours of group therapy co-leadership (two groups).

 Back-up, crisis/emergency cell phone coverage for one week (evenings and weekends), three times a year, through which consultation is provided to UIC Housing administrators and to the UIC InTouch Hotline.

 - Provide one presentation in the Professional Issues Seminar.

-Develop a specialty project with an emphasis on an area such as counseling with a particular focus, outreach, consultation, group therapy, training and supervision, research, or administration that enhances professional development and the programs at the Counseling Center, working with supervisors identified as relevant for the project.
+- Develop a specialty project on an area such as counseling with a particular focus, outreach, consultation, group therapy, training and supervision, research, or administration that enhances professional development and the programs at the Counseling Center, working with supervisors identified as relevant for the project.